 How safe is your car?

 Your car’s safety rating can factor into how much you’ll pay for car insurance (depending on your provider).
 Most insurance carriers only rate on basic safety features like airbags and seatbelts.
-Extra safety features like collision warning systems, backup cameras, and hands-free calling systems can help keep you and other drivers safe on the road, but the truth is most carriers don’t take these features into account.
-We’re a little different at Elephant—we’ll actually give you a discount on your rate for having them.
+Extra safety features like collision warning systems, backup cameras, and hands-free calling systems can help keep you and other drivers safer on the road, but most carriers don’t take these features into account.

 Bigger is (sometimes) better.